ati-ozgur/course-r-programming/2020/project-2020-todo.md

 # Project 2020 TODO

-Your project will consists of similar tasks like below.
+Your project consists of the tasks below.